windelbouwman/ppci/docs/howto/backend.rst

 Tokens
 ------

-Tokens are the basic blocks of complete instructions.
+Tokens are the basic building blocks of complete instructions.
 They correspond to byte sequences of parts of instructions.
 Good examples are the opcode token of typically one byte, the prefix token and the immediate tokens which optionally follow an opcode.
 Typically RISC machines will have instructions